Kenneth Plume: Other works

 Plume was influential in bringing Red Nose Day to the United States with Red Nose Net.
 Red Nose Net, while not affiliated directly with Comic Relief, has hosted 24-hour marathon broadcasts with all donations made directly to Comic Relief.

 Plume was featured in the Jonathan Coulton and Paul and Storm written Red Nose charity single "Some Kind of Charity".

 Plume also provided voices on the second-season finale of The Venture Bros.

 Awards and honors

 Plume was one of 52 people chosen for Len Peralta's art project Geek a Week along with notables such as "Weird Al" Yankovic and Stan Lee.

 He was nominated for a Shorty Award in 2010.

-Personal life

-Plume currently resides in North Carolina.
-He often shares pictures of his daily walks with his Twitter followers.
-Over the course of 2012 and 2013, Plume has lost over 150 pounds.